kushagras71/AutoEncoders_and_GANs/Number_generator_GAN/README.md

 It was trained for 20 epochs ( about 15 mins ) and it was able to come up with a satisfactory result.
 Obviously the performance can be improved.
 Surely a new, more efficient, more accurate and robust model will be uploaded soon

-The images generate by the model after traning are as follows: ( Number is 0 )
+The images generatd by the model are as follows: ( Number is 0 )

 <img src='Output_Images/image_1.png' width='120' height='120'> <img src='Output_Images/Image_3.png' width='120' height='120'>
 <img src='Output_Images/image_2.png' width='120' height='120'>